deliverystack/wink/README.md

 Files:

--invocable.rs (struct): Metadata about a command that the system can invoke.
+- invocable.rs (struct): Metadata about a command that the system can invoke.
--invocablecategory.rs (struct): A named list of invocables.
+- invocablecategory.rs (struct): A named list of invocables.
--invocablecategorylist.rs (struct): A list of named lists of invocables.
+- invocablecategorylist.rs (struct): A list of named lists of invocables.
--invoker (struct): Invokes the command specified by an invocable.
+- invoker (struct): Invokes the command specified by an invocable.
--wsl (lib): Function to convert between WSL and Windows file paths.
+- wsl (lib): Function to convert between WSL and Windows file paths.
--file.rs (lib): Function to read a file into a string.
+- file.rs (lib): Function to read a file into a string.
--main.rs (program): Processes command line arguments, creates an invocablecategorylist, runs the command or shows help
+- main.rs (program): Processes command line arguments, creates an invocablecategorylist, runs the command or shows help